Hillsong Church: Sexual abuse by founder's father

 Frank Houston, the father of Hillsong Church founder Brian Houston, was a pastor in New Zealand and Australia who sexually abused boys over the course of his ministry.
-One of the nine identified victims was routinely subjected to sexual abuse in the 1960s and '70s when he was 7 to 12 years old.
+One of the nine identified victims was routinely subjected to sexual abuse in the 1960s and 1970s when he was 7 to 12 years old.
 In 1999, his mother reported the abuse to the Assemblies of God denomination.
 Although Brian Houston, then national president of the Assemblies of God denomination in Australia, was legally obligated to report the crime, he allegedly did not do so.
 Brian Houston stated that he felt it reasonable not to report the crime when it came to light at the time that the victim was an adult, and when the victim did not want the crime reported (an assertion that was denied by the victim).
 The victim later testified to the Royal Commission into Institutional Responses to Child Sexual Abuse that Frank Houston offered him AU$10,000 as compensation at a McDonald's in the presence of Nabi Saleh.
 During an internal church investigation, Frank Houston eventually confessed to the crime.
 The commission also heard that he was involved in the sexual abuse of other children in New Zealand.
 Frank Houston resigned from his church in 2000 which, then lacking a pastor, was merged into Hillsong Church.
 A further internal investigation by the Assemblies of God in Australia, in conjunction with the Assemblies of God in New Zealand, found six additional child sexual abuse allegations that were regarded as credible.

 On 5 August 2021, NSW Police issued a warrant for Brian Houston to attend the Downing Centre Local Court in Sydney on 5 October, alleging that Houston concealed child sexual abuse by his late father, Frank.
 Houston was in the United States at the time of being charged.
-He has denied the charges and his lawyer stated he intends to plea not guilty.
-In January 2022, Houston resigned his chairmanship of the Hillsong board, as court proceedings were likely to be protracted.
-Phil and Lucinda Dooley, pastors of the South African church, became acting global senior pastors in Houston's absence, expected until the end of 2022.
+He has denied the charges and his lawyer stated he intended to plead not guilty.
+Houston resigned his chairmanship of the Hillsong board in September 2021, as court proceedings were likely to be protracted.
+In January 2022, Houston announced that he was temporarily stepping down from church leadership for this reason and introduced new leaders Phil and Lucinda Dooley.

+In August 2023, Brian Houston was found not guilty of covering up his father's sex crimes.

 Views on homosexuality

 The church has been criticised for its stance on homosexuality issues.
-It considers homosexual practice sinful, and does not allow gay people to assume leadership roles.
-It issued a statement in February 2019 stating that it was inclusive; however, Houston had formerly said that Hillsong would accept gay people who did not follow a "homosexual lifestyle".
+It considers homosexual practice sinful, and does not allow homosexuals to assume leadership roles.
+It issued a statement in February 2019 stating that it was inclusive; however, Houston had formerly said that Hillsong would accept those who did not follow a "homosexual lifestyle".

-In 2014, Brian Houston discussed being more understanding of gay people.
+In 2014, Brian Houston discussed being more understanding of homosexuals.
 Later, he clarified his position after being criticised by some Christians for allegedly supporting homosexuality.
 In a statement released on Hillsong's website, he stated: "Nowhere in my answer did I diminish biblical truth or suggest that I or Hillsong Church supported gay marriage."